PaintDumpster/ec_vision/README.md

 >>>generate or record more cases of buoys position.<br>
 >>>**status:** DONE<br>
 >>>**assigned to:** Salvador<br>
 >>**Observations:**<br> The race path was reconstucted in rhinoceros to the exact specifications given by the competitons handbook and a video was recorded to be used as input.
-This new footage shed more light on what are the elements to take into consideration and where the script's weakpoints are.
+This new footage shed more light on what are the elements to take into consideration and where the script's weakpoints are.<br>
 >> [A video of the current performance (2025-04-20) is provided](https://youtu.be/pIJFHZwhgWk)
 >>
 >>>add cardinal buoys.<br>